Area Rule in Cambridge IGCSE Mathematics (0580/0607): Triangle Area with ½ab sin C Explained

 How to use the Area Rule — step by step

-The safest method works for every area question involving two sides and an angle.
+The safest method works for every Area Rule question.

-- Write Area = ½ab sin C and substitute the values.
+- Write Area = ½ab sin C and label which sides are a and b.

 Once you have worked through a few, test yourself with the free Area Rule quiz — it tells you fast whether the method has actually stuck.